MKGitHub/MessageBox-Concept/README.md

 ### Intro ###
 MessageBox is a simple concept for decoupling entities.
 Think of it as notifications but lazy.

-For example entity A can place a message that entity B can read whenever suitable – not at once like notifications.
+* For example entity A can place a message that entity B can read whenever suitable – not at once like notifications.
+* A view controller would like to talk to another view controller, but you don't want to create a strong or weak relationship.

 ![Image of MessageBox-Concept](https://github.com/MKGitHub/MessageBox-Concept/blob/master/MessageBox.png)

 ### Example Usage ###